cristianCeamatu/microverse-ruby-tic-tac-toe/README.md

 - **board.rb**, where the Board class is defined.
 - **utils.rb**, where the Utils module is defined.

-In addition to the above, the repo also contains .rubocop.yml for linting and an ./assets folder to store images used in this README.md file.
+In addition to the above, the repo also contains .rubocop.yml for linting.

 ## Authors